 Sort the file by Account Type and Transaction Date

 The account type Cash is the deposit account.
-The Debit is the settled amount for the transactions that settled on that day.
+The Debit is the settled amount for the transactions on that day.
 Any Credits for cash are deductions from the settled transactions and need to be subtracted from the debit.
 Example: credit card fees that are separate from the settled transactions, including failed card authorizations and fees to store a valid card.
 ACH credit to cash would be a donation that was charged back by the bank.